 I have my freedom, but I don’t have much time

-“Dreamed you a sin and a lie” could mean the relationship was based on illusions—either he saw her as someone she wasn’t, or their love itself was built on deception.
-It might also suggest regret, wishing things had been different.
+“Dreamed you a sin and a lie” could mean the relationship was based on illusions, like he saw her as someone she wasn’t, or their love itself was built on deception.

 Faith has been broken, tears must be cried